Denominations

 The Sakya, and also the Kagyu, date from the early 11th century.
 That was a time of renewal when the Bengali teacher, Atisha arrived to help Buddhist Tibetans who had suffered a period of repression.

 Sometimes people distinguish among the denominations with reference to the lamas' hats.
-The headdress of prominent Sakya lamas superficially resembles a turban.
+The headdress of prominent Sakya lamas superficially resembles a kind of turban.
 In celibate Sakya lineages the tradition descends from uncle to nephew, but that practice is also found in some the other groups.

 Gelug